smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 Map<String, Alias> any = server.aliases.get("prod");
 ```

+## Optionals

+- A mapping can wrap any complex type with an `Optional`
+- `Optional` mappings do not require the configuration path and value to be present

-## ToString
+## toString, equals, hashcode

-If the config mapping contains a `toString` method declaration, the config mapping instance will include a proper
+If the config mapping contains method declarations for `toString`, `equals` or `hashcode`, the config mapping instance
-implementation of the `toString` method.
+will include a proper implementation of these methods.

 !!! caution